 Then Richardson punctuates his statements with these further contradictory examples:

 "But the fact that Abraham personally knew the true God was not unique!
 As mentioned earlier, when Abraham arrived in Canaan, he found Melchizedek, king of the town named Salem, already serving as a priest of El Elyon—which was the Canaanite tribal name for God" (p.
 107 Eternity in their Hearts)

 Why would it be surprising to see someone in the line of Shem living among pagans who knew the true God and his ways during this time period?

 You can"t call Pachacuti a Melchizedek.
-Contrary to Richardson"s theory the Bible says there is one other priest of this order that came after, it is Jesus.
+Contrary to Richardson"s theory, the Bible says there is one other priest of this order that came after and it is Jesus.
 Melchizedek is used for Christ, not any other man.
-So what Richardson has done is lift it from its context to expand its application for his theory of God speaking to other cultures the same time he gave specific revelation to Abraham, to Moses and through the time the gospel was delivered -- That is blatant error.
+So what Richardson has done is lift this account from its context to expand its application for his theory of God speaking to other cultures, at the same time he gave specific revelation to Abraham, to Moses and through the time the Gospel was delivered -- That is blatant error.